chet-nvidia/libredfish/README.md

 ## Publish a new version

 - (one time only) Get an Artifactory token from https://urm.nvidia.com/ui/ far right "Welcome, <username>" / Edit Profile / Generate an Identity Token
+	+ YOU MUST SAVE THIS TOKEN as you will not be able to retrieve it later.
 - Bump the version number in Cargo.toml
 - `cargo publish --token "Bearer [token]"`.
 You can add `--dry-run` to sanity check before publishing.
+	+ If this doesn't work and you know you used the correct token, you may not be assigned the correct permissions.
+You need to be in the `sw-ngc-forge-cargo` group and you will need to ask in the slack dev channel

 ## Development